19hours/sg-statutes/Acts/Co-operative Societies Act.md

 13.

-The nomination of candidates for election, and the mode of election, appointment, term of office, suspension and removal of the committee of management or board of directors and officers of the society.
+The nomination of candidates for election, and the mode of election, appointment, term of office, suspension and removal of the committee of management or board of directors of the society.

+[S 439/2019 wef 20/06/2019]

 14.

-The authorisation of an officer or officers to sign documents and to use the seal on behalf of the society.
+The authorisation of an officer or officers to sign documents and to use the seal (if any) on behalf of the society.

+[S 439/2019 wef 20/06/2019]

 15. [Deleted by Act 23 of 2008]

 16.

-The disposal of the annual net surplus.
+The distribution of the annual net surplus.

+[S 439/2019 wef 20/06/2019]

 17.

 The honoraria or allowances, if any, to be paid to officers of the society.

-18.

-Unless the Registrar otherwise determines, in the case of a society, the objects of which include the provision of loans to the members, additional by-laws in respect of the following matters:

-(a) the conditions on which loans may be made to members and non-members and the extent to which the society may provide loans to members and non-members, including —

-(i) the maximum rate of interest;

-(ii) the maximum period allowed for the repayment of a loan;

-(iii) the extension of the term and renewal of a loan;

-(iv) the purposes for which a loan may be granted; and

-(v) the security required for repayment;

-(b) the consequences of default in payment of any sum due on account of shares, subscriptions, deposits or loans and the consequences of failure to use a loan for the purpose for which it was granted;

-(c) the occupation or residence of persons who may become members; and

-(d) the conditions on which loans and deposits may be received from members and non-members and the extent to which the society may borrow from members and non-members.
+18. [Deleted by S 439/2019 wef 20/06/2019]

 19.